 There are two conditions that can directly affect the color of your urine and result in clear pee.
 Those conditions are diabetes insipidus, not to be confused with Type I or Type II diabetes, and certain kidney diseases.

-Diabetes insipidus is a condition that disrupts the body’s ability to regulate fluid balance, leading to excessive urine production and resulting in clear urine.
+Diabetes insipidus is a condition that disrupts the body’s ability to regulate fluid balance, leading to excessive pee production and resulting in clear urine.
 This occurs because the body either does not produce enough antidiuretic hormone (ADH), which helps the kidneys manage the amount of water in the body, or the kidneys do not respond properly to ADH.

 As a result, the kidneys fail to concentrate the urine, causing large volumes of diluted urine to be excreted.
 Individuals with diabetes insipidus often experience intense thirst and frequent urination, as their bodies attempt to compensate for the loss of fluids.
 Consequently, the urine remains clear due to the high water content and lack of concentrated waste products.